samuelliem/PythonGeometryObject2D/README.md

 # PythonGeometryObject2D
-In this practice, i make my own distribution to make some 2D Geometry Object
+In this practice, i make my own distribution to print some 2D Geometry Object

 Which have feature to prints
 --